AztecProtocol/aztec-v1-specification/README.md

 For any AZTEC verification smart contract, the underlying zero-knowledge protocol must have a formal proof describing the protocol's completeness, soundness and honest-verifier zero-knowledge properties.

 In addition to this, and faithfully implementing the logic of the protocol inside a smart contract, steps must be undertaken to prevent 'proof collision', where a `bytes proofOutput` instruction from a proof has an identical structure to a `bytes proofOutput` instruction from a different smart contract verifier.
-This is done by integrating the `uint24 proofId` variable associated with that specific verification smart contract into the `uint256 challenge` variable contained in each `bytes proofOutput` entry.
+This is done by integrating the `uint24 _proof` variable associated with that specific verification smart contract into the `uint256 challenge` variable contained in each `bytes proofOutput` entry.

 Secondly, the front-running of proofs must be prevented.
 This is the act of taking a valid zero-knowledge proof that is inside the transaction pool but not yet mined, and integrating the proof into a malicious transaction for some purpose that is different to that of the transaction sender.
 This is achieved by integrating the message sender into challenge variable - it will not be possible for a malicious actor to modify such a proof to create a valid proof of their own construction, unless they know the secret witnesses used in the proof.